tomeichlersmith/hps-exclusion/README.md

 Implementation of different models functions for calculating decay rates and branching ratios.

-## Install
+## Usage
-I don't plan to publish this package to PyPI but you can still install it from source.
+I don't plan to publish this package to PyPI and I don't think it is at a stage where it can be installed.
+Please just clone this directory into your workspace and load it from source.
-For easier bug reporting, I would request that you install from a tag so that it is obvious what source code you are using.
+For easier bug reporting, I would request that you choose a tag so that it is obvious what source code you are using.
 ```
-git clone --branch <tag> https://github.com/tomeichlersmith/hps-exclusion.git
+git clone --branch <tag> https://github.com/tomeichlersmith/hps-exclusion.git exclusion
-pip install --user hps-exclusion/
+pip install -r exclusion/requirements.txt
 ```